• Ebook

 • Pinterest

-Published: Nov 19, 2021 by Jamie · This post may contain affiliate links · 5 Comments
+Published: Nov 19, 2021 ยท Modified: Oct 5, 2024 by Jamie ยท This post may contain affiliate links ยท 5 Comments

-Side view of Turkey Cranberry Meatballs with smooth buttery gravy and garnished with dried cranberries and chopped parsley in a serving dish on a festively decorated table.
+Thanksgiving Turkey Meatballs with a smooth buttery gravy, garnished with dried cranberries and chopped parsley.

-We made them first at a campsite for a camping Thanksgiving dinner, so this recipe includes both pan-fried and baking instructions for the meatballs.
-I have to say that I have a slight preference for the fried meatballs because of the extra butter flavor!
+I first made this recipe for a camping Thanksgiving dinner, so this recipe includes both pan-fried instructions and baking instructions for the meatballs.

-Pair these meatballs with Dairy-Free Mashed Potatoes, Crispy Roasted Brussel Sprouts and Crispy Parsley Roasted Potatoes for an easy and delicious holiday meal!
+Pair these meatballs with Dairy-Free Mashed Potatoes, Mashed Potatoes without milk or butter, Crispy Roasted Brussel Sprouts, and Crispy Parsley Potatoes for an easy and delicious holiday dinner.

 Jump to: